 News, Videos, & Status

 In late July 2020, we received the SMB version of the antenna.
-We are integrating in some testing to give our members some head to head comparisons with the old antenna.
+We have integrated it into some testing to give our members some head-to-head comparisons with the Stubby (4" mini-mag mount).

 - weBoost Drive Magnet Exterior Antenna (Cellular Booster Antenna)